 Be aware that some establishments may require previous reservations or pre-purchased tickets.
 Some tours may only operate on certain days so it is important to contact tour companies for the latest information to plan your trip.

-As most tour companies in Costa Rica rely on international tourism which is quite low, they may not be operating all tours yet, or only certain tours on some days with a minimum amount of people.
+Since most tour companies in Costa Rica rely on international tourism which is quite low, they may not be operating all tours yet, or only certain tours on some days with a minimum amount of people.
 You should inquire with the tour company regarding availability before coming, never assume there will be tours available.

 Beaches, Lakes and National Parks

 At the beach, visitors must stick to their social bubble and be at least 1.8 meters (6 feet) apart from other bubbles.
 You can surf, walk, run, play volleyball, walk dogs, swim, sunbathe and stay on the beach.

-What is Closed in Costa Rica Right Now?
+What is Closed in Costa Rica Right Now During COVID-19?

-Casinos and other mass gathering events like concerts, sports with an audience, night clubs and Parque Diversion Theme Park are not open yet in Costa Rica during COVID-19.
+Mass gathering events like concerts, sports with an audience, night clubs and Parque Diversion Theme Park are not open yet in Costa Rica during COVID-19.
 Here is the full list on the government site.

 What Happens If I Get Coronavirus in Costa Rica as a Tourist?

 First, isolate yourself and call 1322 (English options available and available 24 hours) if you believe you have coronavirus or exhibit any symptoms.
 You will be placed under a 14 day quarantine if you test positive or are suspected of having it.
 This 14 day quarantine period is an isolated quarantine period (exceptions for minors, seniors, persons with disabilities).
 If you need hospitalization, you will be taken to a hospital and placed under medical care.
 Costa Rica has not yet had to deny any COVID-19 patient a hospital or ICU bed.